sugarlabs/sugar-docs/build.rst

    :members:

 The next step is to provide distributions specific package names.
-To do so, edit the config/packages-3.6 file (or the one with your system version).
+To do so, edit the config/packages/deps.json file (or the one with your system version).
 The keys of the dictionary are cross distribution dependency names, which are mapped to a list of dependency specific package names.
 For example::

-  "evince typelib":
+  "evince typelib": {
+      "debian": [
+          "gir1.2-evince-3.0"
+      ],
-  { "fedora": ["evince-libs"],
+      "fedora": [
+          "evince-libs"
+      ],
-    "ubuntu": ["gir1.2-evince-3.0"] },
+      "ubuntu": [
+          "gir1.2-evince-3.0"
+      ]
+  }

 Add the correct package name (or names) for your distribution to each element of the dictionary.
 If you are not clear on what package you need to add, you can refer to the config/deps directory, which defines, in several files, the cross distribution dependencies.
 For example::

-  { "check_name": "evince typelib",
+  {
       "check": "from gi.repository import EvinceDocument",
-    "checker": "python" },
+      "checker": "python",
+      "name": "evince typelib"
+  }

 You can map it to the package by looking at the check_name field.
 There are different kind of checkers, which takes the check field as input.